 What is happening and why?
 Well, there are a couple of reasons and while I am an expert in many things, the plight of hedgehogs is not among them.
 But this is what I know:

 - Busy roads kill loads of hedgehogs every year.
 They are not exactly fast moving and they are so tiny that they may not be easy to spot.

 - Hedgehogs and badgers compete for food (worms and insects), it appears as though the badgers are getting to the food source first.

-Hedgehogs are super cute and so tiny that they could easily fit in the palm of your hand.
-Some people in England will feed them cat food which they heartily eat-but really, they prefer insects like beetles, earthworms and slugs.
-But if you come across a hedgehog in England (or any where else) be kind to them, whisper a reassuring word and maybe move them out of harm’s way.
-They might eat what you give them, they will even drink cow’s milk, although it is not good for them-as hedgehogs are lactose intolerant.
-Also, hedgehogs have fleas but these fleas are species specific and can’t live on cats, dogs or humans.
+Hedgehogs are super cute and they are so tiny, that they could easily fit in the palm of your hand.
+Some people in England will feed them cat food, which they heartily eat-but really, they prefer insects like: beetles, earthworms and slugs.
+But if you come across a hedgehog in England (or any where else for that matter) you should consider the following: be kind to them, whisper a reassuring word and maybe move them out of harm’s way.
+They might even eat what you give them… they will even drink cow’s milk, although it is not good for them-as hedgehogs are lactose intolerant.
+Also, hedgehogs have fleas- but these fleas are species specific and can’t live on cats, dogs or humans.

 If you want to know more there is a downloadable hedgehog guide and booklet as well as some advice sheets on http://www.wildaboutgardens.co.uk.
 Also, http://www.wildlifetrust.org is pretty informative as well.
 Check it out.
 You are welcome.